Frequently Asked Questions

 On the Registration page of Goldmine, go to “Add/Drop classes.”
 At the bottom of the page, enter the CRN# of the closed class and “Submit.”
 The “class error” will appear as well as a drop down menu with the option to enroll for the Wait list.
-Highlight the option and “Submit changes.”
+Highlight the option “enroll into the waitlist” and “Submit changes.”
 The page should refresh and the course will show with your other added courses.
 IMPORTANT: Being added to the wait list does NOT guarantee you a spot in the class.
 You will need to check your UTEP email daily.
 Once a spot opens up, you are notified on your UTEP student e-mail, and then you have only 24 hours to register before the computer kicks you out of line, and moves on to the next person on the list.

 I do not know how many classes I need-- how do I get a copy of my degree plan?